f0vea/RTKLIB/README.md

 # Notes for myself

 support page <https://www.rtklib.com/rtklib_support.htm>

+If you use 2.4.3, the latest patch rtklib_2.4.3_p10.zip is older than the latest commit of 2.4.3 (b34), and there should be no need to use a patch.
 ## RTKLIB 2.4.3
 * Make sure you check off 'copy the master branch only' when you fork.
 * `git checkout rtklib_2.4.3`